Categories: Technology

 Isro chief Sivan added that a memorandum of understanding has been signed with the IAF to select and train astronauts.
 “For the first six months, they will be trained in India.

-After that, they will have to be sent abroad for advanced training as we haven’t developed the capability of advanced training yet.
+After that, they will have to be sent abroad for advanced training, as we haven’t developed the capability for advanced training yet.
 After Gaganyaan, the next step will be to send a manned mission to the moon,’’ he said.

 ISRO will use its GSLV Mk-III launch vehicle, which has the necessary payload capability to launch Gaganyaan, he said.